aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 1. Prepare the required input files inside of the folder in which the code will be executed
 2. Run the code with the correct set of command line parameters

-The following subsections will not only take you through the process of :ref:`creating the calculation plugin<how-to:codes:interfacing>` and then using these to actually :ref:`run the code<how-to:codes:run>`.
+The following subsections will not only take you through the process of :ref:`creating the calculation plugin<how-to:plugin-codes:interfacing>` and then using these to actually :ref:`run the code<how-to:plugin-codes:run>`.
-It will also show examples on how to implement tools that are commonly coupled with the running of a calculation, such as :ref:`the parsing of outputs<how-to:codes:parsing>`.
+It will also show examples on how to implement tools that are commonly coupled with the running of a calculation, such as :ref:`the parsing of outputs<how-to:plugin-codes:parsing>`.

 .. todo::

-    Add to preceding sentence: :ref:`the communication with external machines<how-to:codes:transport>` and the interaction with its :ref:`scheduling software<how-to:codes:scheduler>`.
+    Add to preceding sentence: :ref:`the communication with external machines<how-to:plugin-codes:transport>` and the interaction with its :ref:`scheduling software<how-to:plugin-codes:scheduler>`.

 Some general guidelines to keep in mind are:

  * | **Check existing resources.**
    | Before starting to write a plugin, check on the `aiida plugin registry <https://aiidateam.github.io/aiida-registry/>`_ whether a plugin for your code is already available.
-     If it is, there is maybe no need to write your own, and you can skip straight ahead to :ref:`running the code<how-to:codes:run>`.
+     If it is, there is maybe no need to write your own, and you can skip straight ahead to :ref:`running the code<how-to:plugin-codes:run>`.
  * | **Start simple.**
    | Make use of existing classes like :py:class:`~aiida.orm.nodes.data.dict.Dict`, :py:class:`~aiida.orm.nodes.data.singlefile.SinglefileData`, ...
      Write only what is necessary to pass information from and to AiiDA.